 To help determine a company’s competitive position compared to others in the industry, compare its net working capital it competitor’s.
 If the example company has $27,000.00 in working capital and its top three competitors have $19,000.00, $17,000.00, and $12,000.00, the example company would have an edge when it comes to growth.

 In this scenario, the net working capital is positive.
 This is not always the case.
-If the company’s total current liabilities are larger than the total current assets, the result is a negative net working capital.
+If the company’s total current liabilities are larger than the total current assets, the result is negative.
 Positive working capital provides the necessary funds to grow the company.
 Negative working capital means the company will need additional funds.

 How to Deal with Negative Net Working Capital